amrmabdelazeem/advice-generator-app/README.md

 ### What I learned

-This is the first project to use async await function:
+This is the first project on frontend mentor using async await function:

 ```js
 async function getApi(apiUrl){